semiologic/sem-bookmark-me/readme.txt

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Change Log ==

+= 5.1 =

+- WP 3.5 compat
+- Changed top level services to Facebook, Twitter and Google+
+- Updated secondary services to current offering.
+Removed out-dated/not in service services

 = 5.0.2 =